ZetaMap/Kandinsky-Numworks/FAQ.md

 It is therefore necessary to make a conversion.
 To convert a color, you can use the function ``color()`` but you don't have to because, by default, the module does the conversions directly. <br>
 **Example:** ``color(255, 255, 255) [White color] --> Return (248, 252, 248)``

+### Why use external fonts?
+To be as identical as possible to a result on the Numworks. <br>
+You can find the fonts used [here](https://github.com/numworks/epsilon/tree/master/kandinsky/fonts)